How to Format External USB Drives on Ubuntu Linux

 Ubuntu is an open-source Linux operating system that runs on desktops, laptops, servers, and other devices.

-After you format the Disk, you’ll then be able to store new information on it.
-If you’re going to be using the Disk on Windows, Mac OS, and Linux computers then you should use FAT to format the disk partitions works on all systems.
+After you format the Disk, you can store new information on it.
+If you will be using the Disk on Windows, Mac OS, and Linux computers, then you should use FAT to format the disk partitions on all systems.

-If you’re only going to use it on a Windows computer, then go with the NTFS partition.
+If you only use it on a Windows computer, use the NTFS partition.

-If you need to securely delete the files, you will need to use a command-line utility, such as shred.
+If you need to delete the files securely, you must use a command-line utility, such as shred.

 How to format the external drive with GUI app in Ubuntu Linux